PAGE UNDER CONSTRUCTION! We apologize for the inconvenience.

-Phil Ackland Training LLC now offers Boston Fire Department’s Testing and Protocol for Certified Inspection and/or Cleaning of Commercial Hood and Ventilation Systems!
+Phil Ackland Training LLC now offers Boston Fire Department’s Testing and Protocol for Certified Cleaning of Commercial Hood and Ventilation Systems!

-Phil Ackland Training LLC (PAT) has been approved to administer two certification tests, which meet the City of Boston Ordinance for certification of Commercial Hood and Ventilation Cleaners and Inspectors.
+Phil Ackland Training LLC (PAT) has been approved to administer two certification tests, which meet the City of Boston Ordinance for certification of Commercial Hood and Ventilation Cleaners.

-As of May 14, 2009 the City of Boston will require all companies or contractors engaged in either inspecting or cleaning commercial kitchen hood and ventilation systems have at least one person on the job site certified to City of Boston requirements.
+As of May 14, 2009 the City of Boston will require all companies or contractors engaged in cleaning commercial kitchen hood and ventilation systems have at least one person on the job site certified to City of Boston requirements.

 PAT Test Protocol Leading to Boston Certification